John C. Holland: Biography

 Holland was born July 6, 1893, in Bartlett, Texas, the son of William Philip Holland of Fluvanna County, Virginia, and Betty Connell Holland of Liberty Hill, Texas.
 He was married to Alice Colby Wells of Redlands, California, on June 30, 1919.
 They had two daughters, Mary Elizabeth Neeb and Helen Louise Osterberg.

 Holland attended high school in Roswell, New Mexico, and spent one year at the University of Texas.
 He then attended Stanford University, where he was active in debating and was on the wrestling team.
 He graduated in 1917 with a prelaw degree and then went into the Army.

-In 1919 he opened an electric-supply business in the Northeast Los Angeles community of Highland Park, which he operated until December 1951.
+In 1919 he opened an electric-supply business in the northeast Los Angeles community of Highland Park, which he operated until December 1951.

-A Republican, he was a member of the American Legion, the Masons, the Kiwanis Club and Delta Sigma Rho fraternity.
-He served two terms as president of the Highland Park Chamber of Commerce and was active in the Northeast YMCA.
+A Republican, he was a member of the American Legion, the Freemasons, the Kiwanis Club and Delta Sigma Rho fraternity.
+He served two terms as president of the Highland Park chamber of commerce and was active in the northeast YMCA.

-Holland died at the age of 76 on March 10, 1970, at Broadview Christian Science Sanitorium, Montecito Heights after an illness of several weeks.
+Holland died at the age of 76 on March 10, 1970, at Broadview Christian Science Sanitorium, in the Montecito Heights neighborhood of Los Angeles after an illness of several weeks.
 He was buried in Forest Lawn Memorial Park.

 Public service

 Elections

 Holland took part in the successful 1938 reform bid of Superior Court Judge Fletcher Bowron to unseat Mayor Frank Shaw.
 In 1942 Bowron appointed him to the city Fire Commission, a post that he resigned in 1943 to campaign for the seat in Los Angeles City Council District 14 against the incumbent, Edward L. Thrasher.
 He was elected in the primary, a feat that he accomplished in every one of his elections thereafter until he retired in 1967.
 He set a record for longevity on the council, a feat that was tied in 1969 by L.E.
 Timberlake.

-District 14 has included Eagle Rock and Highland Park since its limits were first drawn in 1925.
-As the city's population increased, it expanded outward — the most recent addition under Holland being the Rose Hills section of Los Angeles.